GillespieSe/github-tutorial/README.md

 - Git init is a command that connects to cloud9, typing "git init" will establish a link between the directories you made from git to cloud9 (More explantion will be given further onto the steps.)
 Primarily you would be using this command a lot for future projects

 **Step 5:** Type "`touch README.md`""
 - "Touch" is a command that allows you to make files to directories.
-In light terms its like putting files in a folder.
+In light terms, its like putting files in a folder.

 **Step 6:** Open README.md and type in anything you want
 - (Theres no command for this just double click it on the left tab)